What is a phrasal verb?

-Phrasal verbs like come up with, break up, or get around are a type of verb in English that consist of a verb plus a preposition or an adverb.
+A phrasal verb is a type of verb in English that consist of a verb plus preposition or an adverb.
+Phrasal verbs often have meanings that differ from the individual words they are made of.

 List of common phrasal verbs